Good Friday: United Kingdom

-In the UK, Good Friday was historically a common law holiday and is recognised as an official public holiday (also known as a Bank Holiday).
-All state schools are closed and most businesses treat it as a holiday for staff; however, many retail stores now remain open.
-Government services in Northern Ireland operate as normal on Good Friday, substituting Easter Tuesday for the holiday.
+In the UK Good Friday was historically a common law holiday; it is today recognised as an official public holiday (bank holiday).
+All state schools are closed and most businesses treat it as a holiday for staff; however, many retail stores remain open.
+Government services in Northern Ireland operate as normal on Good Friday, closing instead on Easter Tuesday.

 There has traditionally been no horse racing on Good Friday in the UK.
-However, in 2008, betting shops and stores opened for the first time on this day and in 2014 Lingfield Park and Musselburgh staged the UK's first Good Friday race meetings.
-The BBC has for many years introduced its 7 am News broadcast on Radio 4 on Good Friday with a verse from Isaac Watts' hymn "When I Survey the Wondrous Cross".
+However, in 2008, betting shops and stores opened for the first time on this day, and in 2014 Lingfield Park and Musselburgh staged the UK's first Good Friday race meetings.
+The BBC Radio 4 7 am News broadcast on Good Friday is traditionally introduced with a verse from Isaac Watts' hymn "When I Survey the Wondrous Cross".

-The tradition of Easter plays include 1960 Eastertime performance of Good Friday: A Play in Verse (1916) Artists Ursula O'Leary (Procula), and William Devlin as Pontius Pilate, perform with the atmospheric sound effects of the BBC Radiophonic Workshop.
+The tradition of Easter plays includes 1960 Eastertime performance of Good Friday: A Play in Verse (1916) Artists Ursula O'Leary (Procula), and William Devlin as Pontius Pilate, perform with the atmospheric sound effects of the BBC Radiophonic Workshop.
 The Hugh Stewart production for the Home Service used soundware such as the EMS Synthi 100 and ARP Odyssey l.

 United States

-In the United States, Good Friday is not a government holiday at the federal level; however, individual states, counties and municipalities may observe the holiday.
-Good Friday is a state holiday in Connecticut, Delaware, Florida, Hawaii, Indiana, Kentucky (half-day), Louisiana, New Jersey, North Carolina, North Dakota, Tennessee and Texas.
+In the United States, Good Friday is not a federal government holiday.
+The postal service operates, and banks regulated by the federal government do not close for Good Friday.

+Some states, counties, municipalities, and territories observe the holiday.
+Good Friday is a state holiday in Connecticut, Delaware, Florida, Hawaii, Indiana, Kentucky (half-day), Louisiana, New Jersey, North Carolina, North Dakota, Tennessee and Texas, and in the territories of Guam, U.S. Virgin Islands, American Samoa, Northern Mariana Islands and Puerto Rico.

 State and local government offices and courts are closed, as well as some banks and post offices in these states, and in those counties and municipalities where Good Friday is observed as a holiday.
-Good Friday is also a holiday in the U.S. territories of Guam, U.S. Virgin Islands and Puerto Rico.

-The stock markets are closed on Good Friday, but the foreign exchange and bond trading markets open for a partial business day.
-Most retail stores remain open, while some of them may close early.
-Public schools and universities are often closed on Good Friday, either as a holiday of its own, or as part of spring break.
-The postal service operates, and banks regulated by the federal government do not close for Good Friday.
+The stock markets have chosen to be closed on Good Friday, but the foreign exchange and bond trading markets open for a partial business day.
+Some public schools and universities are closed on Good Friday if it falls within spring break.

 In some governmental contexts Good Friday has been referred to by a generic name such as "spring holiday".
 In 1999, in the case of Bridenbaugh v.
 O'Bannon, an Indiana state employee sued the governor for giving state employees Good Friday as a day off.
 The US Seventh Circuit Court of Appeals ruled against the plaintiff, stating that the government could give state employees a paid day off when that day is a religious holiday, including Good Friday, but only so long as the state can provide a valid secular purpose that coincides with the obvious religious purpose of the holiday.